 Alocasia lauterbachiana (Engl.)
 A. Hay is the correct and accepted scientific name for this species.
 It was described as such by Alistair Hay in Aroids of Papua New Guinea in 1990.
 It was first described as Schizocasia lauterbachiana by Heinrich Gustav Adolf Engler in Botanische Jahrbuecher fuer Systematik in 1898.
 Second, it was described as Xenophya lauterbachiana by Dan Henry Nicolson in Blumea in 1968.
-Another synonym is Alocasia wavriniana by Mast. in Garden Chronicles III in 1898.
+Another synonym is Alocasia wavriniana by Maxwell T. Masters in Garden Chronicles III in 1898.

 I bought my Alocasia lauterbachiana from Wellspring Gardens in the spring of 2009.
 I first planted all the new Alocasia under a Crape Myrtle Tree behind the den.
 I later moved them to the west side of the house next to the west sunroom because I didn’t think they were getting enough sun.
 They did better.

-Since the information I had read said that Alocasia can go dormant at 45 degrees, when the temps started getting cooler I dug them up and put them in pots and took them inside for the winter.
+Since the information I had read said that Alocasia can go dormant at 45° F, when the temps started getting cooler I dug them up and put them in pots and took them inside for the winter.
 Most of them went dormant anyway, including Alocasia lauterbachiana.

 It was kind of funny, though.
 I was new to Alocasia and when they went dormant I thought they were dead.
 I stacked the pots, one on top of the other, and when I was moving them in the spring, Alocasia lauterbachiana was coming up.